justmemory/maemoneypot/README.md

 The application does not depend on matplotlib and numpy directly.
 If you do not have those installed you just simply cannot see the graphs.
 **Important: you must install sqlcipher from the attached tar.gz (extract archive then run dpkg -i sqlcipher_3.7.2-1maemo5+0m5_armel.deb as root)**
+*Even if it creates a new database or encrypt an existing one, the default password is "temporary_key" so you might want to change that in Settings!*
 There is no automatic rollover so if you have some money at the end of the month you have to enter that manually for next month's income (maybe I should add rollover function too).

 There are two views available: